-Squashes were important American Indian staples.
-The Indians not only ate squashes, but they used the gourds to make water jugs, bowls, and ceremonial masks, and they wove the stringy fibers of some varieties into cloth.
-Squashes come in so many colours, shapes, sizes, and textures that they defy simple description.
+Squash was one of the oldest and most important food crops.
+People from Central America and Mexico not only ate squash, but they used the gourds to make water jugs, bowls, and ceremonial masks, and they wove the stringy fibers of some varieties into cloth.
+Squash come in many colours, shapes, sizes, and textures.
 The most common classification system is according to the summer and winter seasons, which isn’t really valid in temperate climate regions like California, where many types grow virtually year-round.

-Summer squash: Cucurbita pepo.
-Summer squashes have soft edible shells and small edible seeds.
-They are picked when still immature and tender skinned.
-Summer squash vary widely in shape and skin colour-but all types have a mild, delicate flavour.
-Some of the most popular kinds of summer squash include the yellow crookneck, a pale yellow, sometimes bumpy-skinned squash with a curved neck; and pattypan, or scallop, which is disc shaped and pale green with scalloped edges.
-Most popular among the group is the zucchini (Italian squash or courgette) – typically straight, slim, and dark green.
+Summer squash: Summer squash have soft edible shells and small edible seeds.
+They are picked when still immature and tender-skinned.
+Summer squash varies widely in shape and skin colour – but all types have a mild, delicate flavour.
+Some of the most popular kinds of summer squash include the zucchini (Italian squash or courgette) – typically straight, slim, and dark green; the yellow crookneck, a pale yellow, sometimes bumpy-skinned squash with a curved neck; and pattypan, or scallop, which is disc-shaped and pale green with scalloped edges.

 |Nutrition||Summer squash are high in vitamin C and extremely low in calories-a cup of cooked squash is only about 25 calories.Winter squash are low in sodium and an excellent source of vitamin A. The calorie count of cooked winter squash ranges from 90 to 130 per cup.
 All squash are high fiber.|